AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/marketing-calendar/calendar-hd/create-a-smart-list-goal.md

    ![](assets/mql.png)

-1. Once the smart list is all set, click the **Close** button and go back to the previous tab.
+1. Once the smart list is all set, click the **[!UICONTROL Close]** button and go back to the previous tab.

    ![](assets/mql2.png)